-He is the Jim G. Hendrick MD Associate Professor, Director of the Division of Environmental Pediatrics and Vice Chair for Research in the Department of Pediatrics at NYU School of Medicine.
+He is the Jim G. Hendrick MD Professor, Director of the Division of Environmental Pediatrics and Vice Chair for Research in the Department of Pediatrics at NYU School of Medicine.
 He also serves on the faculty of the NYU Wagner School of Public Service and the NYU College of Global Public Health.

 Dr. Trasande is an internationally renowned leader in environmental health.
 His research focuses on the impacts of chemicals on hormones in our bodies.
 He also has led the way in documenting the economic costs for policy makers of failing to prevent diseases of environmental origin proactively.

 For information on his work documenting the global burden of childhood lead exposure, including an interactive map of costs by country READ MORE

 For information on his work documenting air pollution and preterm birth in the US, READ MORE

 He is perhaps best known for a series of studies published in Lancet Diabetes and Endocrinology and the Journal of Clinical Endocrinology and Metabolism that document disease costs due to endocrine disrupting chemicals in the US and Europe of $340 billion and €163 billion annually, respectively.
 For information about this work, READ MORE